web-infra-dev/modern.js/website/builder/src/en/guide/basic/svg-assets.md

 }
 ```

-After adding the type declaration, if the type error still exists, you can try to restart the current IDE, or adjust the directory where `assets.d.ts` is located, making sure the TypeScript can correctly identify the type definition.
+After adding the type declaration, if the type error still exists, you can try to restart the current IDE, or adjust the directory where `global.d.ts` is located, making sure the TypeScript can correctly identify the type definition.